deeplearning4j/pipelines/docs/pipelines_new.md

 Scripts are stored in Github, according with `Jenkins Pipeline Shared Library` project structure.

-More details regarding configuring and benefits of storing CI/CD pipelines script as Share Library can be found [here](https://jenkins.io/doc/book/pipeline/shared-libraries/).
+More details regarding configuring and benefits of storing CI/CD pipelines script as Share Library can be found at [shared-libraries docs](https://jenkins.io/doc/book/pipeline/shared-libraries/).

 ## Testing new logic in scripts